return215/fighters-guild/spec.md

 ## Functionality

 The page should be available to the public, with ONLY login avaliable to the site for administrators.
 Registrations are handled in case-by-case basis by the administrators.

+The public only has viewing access to the site, the administrator has all access, including editing of data and adding new contracts to the site.

 ## Data Models